To add more RAM to your PC, you must first learn how much RAM your motherboard can support – total and per slot.

-In the case of desktops, almost all motherboards have the motherboard make and model labelled clearly on it.
+Regarding desktops, almost all motherboards have the motherboard make, and model labeled clearly on them.

 2. Using the System Information Utility

-Another very simple way is to run the System Information utility from Windows.
+Another straightforward way is to run the System Information utility from Windows.

 For this, type System Information in the search bar or type msinfo32.exe

-Then in the System Summary section, look for the field labelled as System Manufacturer and System Model.
+Then in the System Summary section, look for the field labeled System Manufacturer and System Model.

-I am using a laptop hence the information it shows is relevant.
-If you have desktop, then these two fields will show the make and model of your motherboard.
+I am using a laptop; hence the information it shows is relevant.
+If you have a desktop, these two fields will show the make and model of your motherboard.

-You can use that information to search it up online and read its specsheet for figuring out the maximum RAM it can support.
+You can use that information to search it online and read its spec sheet to figure out the maximum RAM it can support.

 3. Using Trusted FREE Third Party Software Such as CPU-Z

-CPU-Z is one of the most popular utility for checking your system information.
+CPU-Z is one of the most popular utilities for checking your system information.

-With CPU-Z open, head over to the “Mainboard” tab and look for the fields marked as Manufacturer and Model.
+With CPU-Z open, head to the “Mainboard” tab and look for the fields named Manufacturer and Model.

-This should highlight what motherboard you have which can then be used to look it up online for specsheet.
+This should highlight your motherboard, which can be used to look it up online for the spec sheet.